SikuliX/SikuliX-Docs/src/main/resources/docs/source/appclass.rst

 		Open the specified application, if it is not yet opened and bring it to front

-		:param application: The name of an application (case-insensitive), that can be found in the path used by the system to locate applications, or the full path to an application (Windows: use double backslash \\ in the	path string to represent a backslash)
+		:param application: The name of an application (case-insensitive)
 		:return: an App object, that can be used with the instance methods

 		This method is functionally equivalent to :py:func:`openApp`.